Erko Jun: Prime Show MMA

 After a nine month hiatus, Jun would return to the cage.
 He would return to Poland and fight under the promotion Prime Show MMA.
 He fought Paweł Trybała, who he would knock out in just under a minute in the first round.

 Return to Brave CF

 Jun would return to Brave CF three months later, where he took on Algeria's Mohamed Said Maalem.
 Jun would win via TKO in the first round.

 Brave CF Light Heavyweight Champion

 Five months after his last fight, Jun would face Germany's Alexander Wesner for the vacant Brave CF Light Heavyweight Championship.
 Jun would win the fight via TKO in the fourth round, and thus winning the title, and claiming his first career championship.

 Jun later fought for the middleweight belt, facing Mohammad Fakhreddine.
 He lost this fight via a first-round knockout.

 Kickboxing career

 Jun made his kickboxing debut against Russia's Vladimir Mineev on 16 September, 2022.
 Jun would lose the fight via a Referee Stoppage in the third round.

+Karate Combat career

+Jun made his debut under Karate Combat on December 5, 2025 against Montè Deon Ogbonna-Morrison.
+Jun lost the fight via a third-round TKO.